lecaillon/Evolve/README.md

 ## Quick Start
 1. Add a reference to the NuGet Evolve package in your project.
-2. Add at least those variables to your Web.config/App.config and update their values according to your environment:
+2. Add at least those variables to your project configuration file and update their values according to your environment:

+Example of an App.config / Web.config for a .NET project

 ```xml
 <appSettings>
   <add key="Evolve.ConnectionString" value="Server=127.0.0.1;Port=5432;Database=my_db;User Id=postgres;Password=postgres;" />